MarkBind/markbind/docs/userGuide/deployingTheSite.md

     <box type="info">

-    The rest of the setup is **unnecessary** for the purposes of setting up PR previews.
+    The rest of the **Surge setup** is unnecessary for the purposes of setting up PR previews.
 You may still proceed with the rest of the setup such as setting the _project directory_ and the _domain name_, if you wish to.
     </box>

 1. Next, type `surge token` to generate your surge token.